 The Audit Committee monitors the integrity of financial statements, oversees the effectiveness of the Group’s risk management and internal control systems, and reviews the independence and performance of the external auditor.
 The Company does not currently operate an internal audit function; instead, the Committee ensures that appropriate alternative assurance mechanisms, including management reviews, external audit feedback, and targeted third-party assessments, are in place and remain effective in providing reasonable assurance over key financial and operational controls.

 The Remuneration Committee sets and reviews the compensation of Executive Directors including the setting of targets and performance frameworks for cash- and share-based awards.
-The role of the Committee is to determine and agree with the Board the framework or broad policy for the remuneration of the Company’s Executive Chair and Executive Directors, including pension rights and compensation payments.
+The role of the Committee is to determine and agree with the Board the framework or broad policy for the remuneration of the Company’s Chairman and Executive Directors, including pension rights and compensation payments.
 It also recommends and monitors the level and structure of remuneration for senior management.
 When setting the remuneration policy, the Committee reviews and considers the pay and employment conditions across the Group, especially when determining salary increases.

 The Nomination Committee is responsible for ensuring that the Company maintains an effective and balanced Board with the appropriate skills, experience, and diversity to support its strategic objectives.
 The Committee oversees succession planning for the Board and senior management.
 It regularly reviews the structure, size, and composition of the Board and its committees, making recommendations to the Board on the appointment and re-appointment of Directors as appropriate.
 The Committee also reviews the skills and experience of each Board member an annual basis.
 Details of each Director’s individual skills and experience, as well as the roles of all external advisors to the Company, can be found in the Company’s Annual Report & Accounts, as well as the AIM Rule 26 page of the Company’s website.